 - Cables: 3m detachable cable, 1.2m detachable cable (3.5mm)

 - Weight: 320g (Black/White), 310g (Cherry Red/Steel Blue)

-- Included Accessories: Carrying case, User Manual
+- Included Accessories: Carrying case, User Manual, 1/4″ adapter

 - A+ price to performance ratio.
 These things are worth every penny that they’re sold for.
-I really don’t say that often, but in this case I truly believe that they represent a perfect price point where you receive the value that you gave.
+I really don’t say that often, but in this case, I truly believe that they represent a perfect price point where you receive the value that you gave.

 - Incredibly detailed sound.
 This is a headphone that articulates every note with pristine clarity and accuracy.
-I really wasn’t expect this at all.
+I really wasn’t expecting this at all.
 Ever had trouble making out the rhythm guitars in the Allman Brothers’ Blue Sky?
 Have no fear, the PM3 is here. 🙂 You can clearly hear the moment when the rhythm guitar turns into the second solo.
 Ridiculous.

 - The most textured and lively bass that I’ve heard.
 It’s not too heavy and not too light, but gives you just the right amount alright? 😛